isrlab/isrlab.github.io/index.md

 permalink: /index.html
 ---
   Welcome to the Intelligent Systems Research Laboratory at Texas A&M University.
-We focus on developing advanced algorithms and analytical methods for designing next generation autonomous systems operating in uncertain dynamic environments.
+We focus on developing advanced algorithms and analytical methods for designing next generation autonomous systems, operating in uncertain dynamic environments.
 Below are highlights from our recent work.

 ## Real-Time Predictive Analytics for Space Situational Awareness